 Recycling of polypropylene is emerging as an important, and economically viable, option on a large scale.

-A main benefit of recycling PP is the reduction in the consumption of raw, finite resources, such as oil and propene gas.
-It is estimated that around 8% of the oil used worldwide around 400 million tons) is implemented in the traditional methods of plastic production with 4% as ‘feedstock’ and another 4% in manufacturing.
+The main benefit of recycling PP is the reduction in the consumption of raw, finite resources such as oil and propane gas.
+It is estimated that around 8% of the oil used worldwide (around 400 million tons) is utilized in the traditional methods of plastic production, with 4% as ‘feedstock’ and another 4% in manufacturing.

-Also, relative to production from oil and gas, there is up an 88% reduction in energy usage if plastic is produced from plastic.
+Relative to production from oil and gas, energy use can be reduced by 88% when plastic is produced from plastic.

 Given its inherent flexibility, PP can be recycled back into many different products, including:

-A reasonable proportion of polypropylene is recycled from major industries, but a significant proportion is still dumped into landfills.
-It is currently not as economically viable to recycle PP as it is to recycle other polymers, in particular HDPE, LDPE and PET.
-It is hoped this will be changed in the near future with advancements in recycling technology.
+About 30% of polypropylene is recycled from major industries, but a significant proportion is still dumped into landfills.
+It is currently not as economically viable to recycle PP as it is to recycle other polymers, in particular, HDPE, LDPE, and PET.
+It is hoped that this will be changed in the near future with advancements in recycling technology.